Resend Email Marketing

 Use Resend for email delivery and Mailrith for the marketing workflow around it: subscribers, forms, broadcasts, sequences, automations, and reports.

-- Keep Resend as the sending provider you already trust.
+- Keep Resend as the email delivery service you already trust.

 - Use Mailrith to collect subscribers and decide who should receive each email.

-- Keep provider setup, limits, and delivery events visible instead of hidden inside a bundled tool.
+- Keep service setup, limits, and delivery events visible instead of hidden inside a combined tool.

 ## Resend Handles Sending, But You Still Need A Marketing Workflow